Phthalic anhydride: Phthalate esters plasticizers

 The most important diester is bis(2-ethylhexyl) phthalate ("DEHP"), used in the manufacture of polyvinyl chloride compounds.

 Precursor to dyestuffs

 Phthalic anhydride is widely used in industry for the production of certain dyes.
-A well-known application of this reactivity is the preparation of the anthroquinone dye quinizarin by reaction with para-chlorophenol followed by hydrolysis of the chloride.
+A well-known application of this reactivity is the preparation of the anthraquinone dye quinizarin by reaction with para-chlorophenol followed by hydrolysis of the chloride.
 Phenolphthalein can be synthesized by the condensation of phthalic anhydride with two equivalents of phenol under acidic conditions (hence the name).
 It was discovered in 1871 by Adolf von Baeyer.

 Pharmaceuticals

 Phthalic anhydride treated with cellulose acetate gives cellulose acetate phthalate (CAP), a common enteric coating excipient that has also been shown to have antiviral activity.
 Phthalic anhydride is a degradation product of CAP.

 Reactions

 Phthalic anhydride is a versatile intermediate in organic chemistry, in part because it is bifunctional and cheaply available.

 Hydrolysis, alcoholysis, ammonolysis

 Hydrolysis by hot water forms ortho-phthalic acid: